Microsoft BASIC: TRS-80 Level II/III BASIC

 The TRS-80 computer was offered initially with an adaption of Li-Chen Wang's Tiny BASIC (Level I BASIC); within a few months this was replaced by a port of BASIC-80 which incorporated some of Level I BASIC's command set, particularly the commands for setting graphics characters.
 Level II BASIC contained some of the features of Extended BASIC, although due to the need to include Level I commands such as SET and PSET, other features such as descriptive error messages still had to be left out; these were subsequently added into TRS-80 Disk BASIC.

 The TRS-80 Model 4 had a newer disk-based BASIC that used the BASIC-80 5.x core, which included support for 40-character variable names.
 Thus the ability to crunch program lines (without spaces between keywords and arguments) was no longer possible as it had been in Level II.
 It was no longer necessary to reserve string space.
 New features included user defined functions (DEF FN) and access to TRSDOS 6 system functions via a SYSTEM keyword.
 A modified version published later by OS provider Logical Systems, in the LS-DOS Version 6.3 update, added single-letter access to BASIC control functions (like LIST and EDIT) and direct access to LS-DOS supervisor calls.
 The program edit environment was still line-oriented.
 The facility available in Level II to sort arrays (CMD"O") was not available; programmers and users had to devise their own workarounds.

 BASIC-86

 The first implementation as a standalone disk-based language system was for Seattle Computer Products S-100 bus 8086 CPU card in 1979.
 It was using an 8-bit FAT file system.

 Microsoft also offered a version of Standalone BASIC-86 for SBC-86/12 for Intel's 8086 Single Board Computer platform in 1980.

-Texas Instruments BASIC

-This is the version of BASIC used on the TI-99/4A home computer.
-Although very similar to Microsoft BASIC, it was not written by Microsoft as was widely rumored.
-According to TI Engineer H. Schuurman, "They (in the form of Bob Greenberg of Microsoft) were contracted to develop BASIC for the SR-70 (which is also sometimes referred to as the 99/7), but the BASIC for the 99/4 was developed in-house."
-TI-99/4 BASIC was based on Dartmouth BASIC and complies to the American National Standard for minimal BASIC (ANSI X3.60-1978).